 The Cascade Valley Hospital Foundation was organized in 1998.
 The CVHF mission is to improve the comfort and convenience for our patients, families and staff.

 Contributions by the public, businesses and Cascade Valley Hospital and Clinic employees help to guarantee the future of our organization.
 You also can help support the high quality health care goals of the Cascade Valley Hospital by giving a tax deductible gift to the Foundation, or by participating in our fundraising programs.
+To learn more about the Foundation, please see the latest newsletter here.

 Gifts to the Foundation